foreza/OLD-forezagithubio/README.md

 ##Changelog

+-v2.2
+  - Reverted a commit which affected both master and development branch.
+Whoops.
+Won't do that again.
+  - Made several renames to make the website more professional.
+  - Had to redo the index html change.
+  - Added about page and initial formatting/placeholders.

+Todo:
+  - Remake projects page entirely so it's just one long page.
+  - Add search bar to search my own website (maybe)
+  - Change images on main page to a uniform size + update them.
+  - Finish up about page / add links and content.

 - v2.1
   - Added more helpful comments to the index.
   - Cleared up on of the sections, and reduced overall vanity (who cares about coffee lover? seriously.)